com-480-data-visualization/pitstop-plotters/README.md

 The goal of this project is to provide an insightful introduction to the world of Formula 1.
 We want to provide a global overview of the sport by highlighting the main facts in an interactive way, which will hopefully encourage new fans to dig further into this interesting sport.
 To do so, we want to create a linear website so that the user follows the story as we intended it.
 He will of course be free to come back to the previous visualizations when he wants.

-### Minimum Viable Product

-#### 0. The main page
+Below, we present what will be implemented for the minimum viable product.
+The numbers in the list below correspond to the figure numbers in the “Prototype” chapter.

-A small textual presentation of Formula 1 and what we will investigate on this website.
+0. **The main page.** It consists of a small textual presentation of Formula 1 and what we will investigate on this website.

-#### 1. Global leaderboard
-A dynamic leaderboard showing the drivers and the teams with the largest number of victories each year since the beginning of Formula 1.
+1. **Global leaderboard.** It’s a dynamic leaderboard that will show the drivers and the teams with the largest number of victories each year since the beginning of Formula 1.
+By clicking on a “play” button, the user starts an animation of the horizontal bars increasing according to each race.
+Below the charts, a small F1 car icon goes forward from 1950 to 2024, indicating the year in which the stats are computed.
+The goal of this visualization is to help the user get an overview of the most successful drivers and teams.

-#### 2. Hall of Fame (top 5 pilots of all time)
-An interactive panel exploring the top 5 most successful drivers of all time.

-#### 3. Circuit World map
-A dynamic panel containing a 2D world map with circuit locations.

-#### 4. Season points
-A dynamic graph for inspecting interesting battles in different seasons.

-#### 5. Drivers and teams associations
-A disjoint force-directed graph showing the relationships between drivers and teams.
+2. **Hall of Fame (top 5 pilots of all time).** After seeing the most successful drivers and teams' names, we take a closer look at the top 5 most successful drivers of all time, according to the number of championship wins.
+This consists of an interactive panel containing 3 parts: the podium subpanel which allows the user to select one or more drivers that he wants to inspect.
+The driving skill panel provides a summary of the selected drivers’ overall performance based on race pace, qualifying pace, experience, and awareness.
+Selecting multiple drivers will superpose the spider charts.
+Finally, the summary subpanel will contain information about the drivers selected like the year of birth, the country of origin, the teams for which the driver competed, and the number of championship wins.
+3. **Circuit World map.** This dynamic panel contains a 2D world map with each circuit location indicated by a map pin.
+The user can rotate this world map to inspect the circuit he wants, and click on the map pin to learn more about a circuit.
+This will display a superposed panel showing the circuit name, layout, and some representative information like the length, the fastest lap achieved here by which driver, and the year of the first GP held there.
+The 24 circuits present in the 2024 calendar will be presented on this map.
+4. **Season points.** This dynamic graph will allow the user to inspect interesting battles in different seasons.
+The user will be able to select which season and which driver he wants to analyze.
+The y-axis is the number of championship points and the x-axis is the flag of the country where the races were held, in the same order as in the season calendar.
+The circuit name is displayed when hovering over a country flag.
+Hovering a driver curve at a specific race displays its final position at this race.
+5. **Drivers and teams associations.** This is a disjoint force-directed graph (example here [https://observablehq.com/@d3/disjoint-force-directed-graph/2?intent=fork](https://observablehq.com/@d3/disjoint-force-directed-graph/2?intent=fork)) which contains the teams as central points and the drivers as related points (different colors for teams and drivers), with the “driver has/had contract with team” relationship.
+Hovering a point displays the driver or team name.
+The user can select and drag any point he wants to focus on specific relations.

-_Note: A color will be assigned to each team participating in the 2024 driver championship for uniformity._
+   Note: We will assign a color to each team participating in the 2024 driver championship to have uniformity among the whole website.
+The other teams will be displayed in grey.

-### Implementation Strategy
+### Implementation strategy
+The implementation steps are:

-1. Find additional necessary data for Hall of Fame (all available on Wikipedia).
+- Find additional necessary data for Hall of Fame (all available on Wikipedia)
-2. Export data.
+- Export data
-3. Implement each visualization.
+- Implement each visualization
-4. Adapt the website and add visualizations.
+- Adapt the website and add visualizations
-5. Map data to visualizations.
+- Map data to visualizations
-6. Write the story text and add it to the website.
+- Write the story text and add it to the website

 ### Extra Ideas

-- **Global leaderboard**: Include a button to visualize different stats.
+- **Global leaderboard:** use a button that allows the user to visualize the animation for different stats like the number of years of experience in F1, the total number of laps done, and the championship wins so that the user can have a more complete overview.
-- **Season points**: Display telemetry information when a user clicks on a race.
+- **Season points:** when the user clicks on a race, telemetry information is displayed on a specific “individual stats” panel containing telemetry information.
+This allows users to analyze the different strategies of the drivers during the race.
-- **Drivers and teams associations**: Use different sizes for points to highlight importance.
+- **Drivers and teams associations:** do different sizes for each point.
+The teams and drivers with more race wins are displayed as larger points than the others.
+This gives a more visually appealing graph where it’s easier to spot the most important teams and drivers.
-- **Strategy breakdown** (optional new graph): A detailed analysis of race strategies.
+- **Strategy breakdown (optional new graph):** to introduce the race strategies further, a graph breaking down the 2021 Spanish GP would show the cars of Max Verstappen and Lewis Hamilton moving on the circuit at each turn.
+By adding comments and pauses at specific times, we can explain how the strategy influenced the race.
+This would be an extremely interesting introduction to strategy.

-## Ilustrations
+## Illustrations

 ### Minimal Viable Product
 ![MVP](/img/MVP.png)